Top Five Uses of Construction Loan Management Software

 With a single, organized repository containing every document, approval, critical draw disbursements info and more, you can efficiently and effectively keep track of everything that’s going on in the project.
 It’s something like keeping track of your shipment across the world, only here you’re tracking how the project is going, regulatory compliance, and whether or not all parties are getting what they need for lien-free completion.

-4. Running Construction Loan Management Reports
+4. Construction Loan Management Reporting

 5. Distributing Payments

-At its essence, construction loan management software is designed to make draw processing a breeze by tracking finances on all fronts, including how much was spent, who was paid and who is still waiting to be paid, how much capital is needed and how much of it will be disbursed over time, etc. Bringing real-time information to the table with digital draw processing is the best way to manage construction loans from both risk mitigation and financial standpoints.
+At its essence, construction loan management software is designed to make draw processing a breeze by tracking finances on all fronts, including how much was spent, who was paid, who is still waiting to be paid, how much capital is needed and how much of it will be disbursed over time, etc. Bringing real-time information to the table with digital draw processing is the best way to manage construction loans from both risk mitigation and financial standpoints.

 What does this mean for you?
 For one, you can avoid contractor’s liens and lien disputes due to missing or “lost” payments by simply tracking everything from a centralized location.
 Managing the draw payment process and payment disbursements have never been easier, and loan disbursement schedule can finally be organized and automated with ease.

-Considering the volume of construction loans in the US along with the fact that construction lending is a process that entails many cumbersome tasks involving paperwork, numerous relevant parties, and more, there is a need for lenders to incorporate construction loan software into their operations to automate, expedite, and simplify these processes.
+Considering the volume of construction loans in the U.S. along with the fact that construction lending is a process that entails many cumbersome tasks involving paperwork, numerous relevant parties, and more, there is a need for lenders to incorporate construction loan software into their operations to automate, expedite, and simplify these processes.

-While there are many uses for the software that benefit all relevant parties in a construction project, loan software programs can significantly cut down on manual labor and eliminate human error and reduce risk.
+While there are many uses for the software that benefit all relevant parties in a construction project, loan software can significantly cut down on manual labor and eliminate human error and reduce risk.
 With these top five uses in mind, you can effectively and efficiently increase your portfolio of construction loans and maximize your ROI.